Revised November 2018

 Prior version, May 30, 2006

-This Policy is a guide to the acceptable use of Merit Network facilities and services (Services).
-Any Member organization or individual connected to Merit’s network in order to use it directly, or to connect to any other network(s), must comply with this policy and the stated purposes and Acceptable Use policies of any other network(s) or host(s) used.
+This Policy is a guide to the acceptable use of Merit network facilities and services (Services).
+Any User organization or individual connected to Merit’s network in order to use it directly, or to connect to any other network(s), or using Merit’s Services must comply with this policy and the stated purposes and Acceptable Use policies of any other network(s) or host(s) used.

-Each Member organization is responsible for the activity of its users (including guests and other temporary users) and for ensuring that its users are familiar with this policy or an equivalent policy.
+Each User is responsible for the activity of its Sub-Users and for ensuring that its Sub-Users are familiar with this policy or an equivalent policy.
 In addition, each Member is encouraged to maintain and enforce its own Acceptable Use policies.
-The provisions of this policy govern all use of the Services, including any unsupervised anonymous network access offered by Members.
+The provisions of this policy govern all use of the Services, including any unsupervised anonymous network access offered by Member.

 The following guidelines will be applied to determine whether or not a particular use of the Services is appropriate:

 - Users must respect the privacy of others.
 Users shall not intentionally seek information on, or represent themselves as, another user unless explicitly authorized to do so by that user.
 Nor shall Users obtain copies of, or modify files, other data, or passwords belonging to others.

 - Users must respect the legal protection applied to programs, data, photographs, music, written documents and other material as provided by copyright, trademark, patent, licensure and other proprietary rights mechanisms.